district0x/re-frame-web3-fx/README.md

 ```
 #### :web3-fx.blockchain/balances
 This one is to obtain balance from address(es).
 You can also pass `:watch? true` and it will setup blockchain filter and calling your dispatch with a new balance after every new block.
 When you pass `:watch? true` you must also provide `:db-path` so filter can be saved.

+**Pro Tip:** You can add optional `:instance` with instance or an arbitrary [ERC20](https://github.com/ethereum/EIPs/issues/20) token to load & watch balances of that token!
 ```clojure
 (reg-event-fx
   :get-balances